 During quiet time, your child might be playing in their room, they might be silent reading, it might be another good block for school work.
 You know your child.

-They can also do quiet activities like puzzles and blocks or journaling.
-This might be hard at first and it might be something you work into – every day a few more minutes than the day before.
 Children need time to decompress.
 Parents need this too.
 If it’s important to you, make it a priority and set up some clear boundaries.